Bancor 3 Mechanics - #3 Overview of Deficit and Surplus on Bancor 3

 The next trade that needs to happen is swapping BNT to Token B. The available BNT is added to the BNT side of the Token B pool and 1 Token B is removed from the Token B pool.
 This Token B has now left the system and belongs to the trader who initially added 1 Token A to receive 1 Token B token in return.

 We now have a deficit of 20% on Token B and a surplus of 25% on the BNT side in the Token B pool.

 The overall deficit and surplus of the system is the following:

 Looking at the system as a whole, the BNT Omnipool does not have a surplus or deficit as BNT tokens have just been shuffled around internally.
 On the TKN side, Token A has ended with a surplus while Token B is in deficit.
-This example is used to illustrate that deficits and surpluses in Bancor 3 are occurring across pools all the time based on trading that occurs in the network.
+This example is used to illustrate that deficits and surpluses in Bancor 3 are a result of trades occurring in the network and fluctuate depending on the trades.
 In a sense, surpluses and deficits are inherent to Bancor 3 and the relative deficit or surplus of Tokens is a direct result of trading activity.